crabman84/torque-vectoring/README.md

 ### 1. Commit often(smaller commits are better as they help track progress better)

-### 2. Git commit messeging conventions:
+### 2. Git commit messaging conventions:
-At start of every commit should be the follwing:
+At start of every commit message should be the follwing:

 #### 1.   "+": to show code(should be not a small amount )) was added
 #### 2.   "-": to show code(should be not a small amount ) was taken away
 #### 3.   "o": to show code was changed(stuf may have been deleted and may have been added but nothing major has been added or deleted)

-## How to Git:
+## How to add your new code to the Git repo:

 After all you have finished  an amount of code your are certain is functioning are keen to push to the repo please do the following:
 ### 1. Go to terminal and the directory of where your remote repo is